batuhanozcan1605/batuhanozcan1605/README.md

 - 👀 I’m interested in Android Developing
 - 🌱 I’m currently coding my apps in Flutter.
 I'd started it with Kotlin.
 - 💞️ I’m also open for the firms that I can work as Junior Android Developer.
-- 📫 How to reach me: batuhanozcan1605@gmail.com
+- 📫 How to reach me: batuhanozcan1605@gmail.com / batuhanozcan@etu.edu.tr